 The ancient Indian cities were indeed well planned.
 The cities consisted of proper streets, pottery art, drainage ditches, and bulky granaries along with large bath sources.
 The large bath was used for the purpose of ritual cleansing.
 Most of the buildings were constructed with the help of bricks on a raised platform.

-The size of these houses differed from a simple two room structures to enormous two storied houses with courtyards.
+The size of these houses differed from simple two-room structures to enormous two-storied houses with courtyards.
 The history of ancient Indian civilization goes back to the Bronze Age.
-This period lasted from 3300 BCE to 1300 BCE and flourished in the north western part of the Indian subcontinent.
+This period lasted from 3300 BCE to 1300 BCE and flourished in the northwestern part of the Indian subcontinent.

 Ancient Indian cities are all those cities which have existed prior to the arrival of Islam in India precisely before the 8th century.
 These ancient cities truly represent the diversified culture of India.
 Each of these ancient cities has a distinct peculiarity of its own and is hence unique.

-Aror - Aror is located about 8 kilometers to the east of Rohri which is in the present day Sindh, Pakistan.
+Aror – Aror is located about 8 kilometers to the east of Rohri which is in the present day Sindh, Pakistan.
 It was also the capital of Sindh.
-Subseuently, it was located on the banks of the River Indus.
+Subsequently, it was located on the banks of the River Indus.
 This city was the hub of trade and commerce.
-A variety of languages were spoken namely Hindi, Urdu, Punjabi as well as Sindhi language.
-Hinduism, Sikhism and Islam were the main religions which were practiced.
+A variety of languages were spoken namely Hindi, Urdu, Punjabi as well as the Sindhi language.
+Hinduism, Sikhism, and Islam were the main religions which were practiced.

-Kannauj - This place was one of the most beautiful as well as most historical places in ancient India which was ruled by various rulers.
-This city was described as a city which raised its head and in strength as well as in beauty was unrivalled.
-On September 18th, 1997, this city became a part of the modern day Uttar Pradesh.
+Kannauj – This place was one of the most beautiful as well as most historical places in ancient India which were ruled by various rulers.
+This city was described as a city which raised its head and in strength as well as in beauty was unrivaled.
+On September 18th, 1997, this city became a part of the modern-day Uttar Pradesh.